khoeger/khoeger.github.io/_posts/2018-06-20-moving-sound-with-csound-hrtfmove2.md

   kel	linseg 540, p3, 0
 {% endhighlight %}

-This gives us the following.
+This gives us the following, which should also be listened to with earphones.
 <iframe width="100%" height="300" scrolling="no" frameborder="no" allow="autoplay" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/460750554&color=%23f648f9&auto_play=false&hide_related=false&show_comments=true&show_user=true&show_reposts=false&show_teaser=true&visual=true"></iframe>

 It's easier to hear a change in lateral motion than a change in the angle of elevation!

 ## More To Do
 Phew!
 We've covered the basics.
 The next post on this topic will explore using multiple HRTFMOVE2 instruments simultaneously.